containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-31-top-5-frameworks-for-node-js-in-the-year-2023.js/index.md

 ## Express.js {#Express}

 [Express.js][9] is another top-level framework for server-side programming.
 It is considered the fastest and go-to Node.js framework when it comes to developing the back end of web-based applications.
-Further, its architecture is based on MVC(Model, View, Controler).
+Further, its architecture is based on MVC(Model, View, Controller).
 Further, Express.js is a highly matured framework and there is a huge number of modules developed to enhance its functionality.

 This backend framework also offers support for TypeScript.
 In addition, Express.js lets you opt for a modular approach and you can leverage rich routing features to build scalable I/O-intensive apps.
 Above all, it is the first choice of developers for building REST APIs.